 In the second part of our ‘recession-ready’ blog series, MD Anthony McCormack gives a series of tips to help employers’ internal recruitment and HR staff find their way through stormy seas.

-And, at the risk of upsetting readers here, a recession seems to be just around the corner based on recent figures and forecasts.
+A sizeable recession seems to be just around the corner based on all of the recent figures and forecasts from the Government.

 As a veteran of two previous recessions in recruitment, I know that the rules of the game change dramatically.
-As an HR/recruitment representative within your company, no doubt you will be trying to balance long-term and short-term goals on a tight budget.
+As an HR/recruitment representative within your company, no doubt you will be trying to balance long-term and short-term goals on a tight budget – and with many of your staff potentially out of service on the furlough scheme.

 That is likely to go hand-in-hand with the difficult tasks of downsizing, redundancies and outplacement services.